grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 - Get feedback from users and stakeholders before the writing process begins
 - Consider different approaches you might take, and decide between them

-> **Note:** You can only create new topics that are part of the latest release of documentation.

 **To develop a new topic:**

 1. Create a new document in Google Docs, Google Sheets, or a similar tool.
 For a small project, you may use an email message.